 A tax rebate of $500 per year is available to property owners 65 years of age or older whose combined household income of all persons residing in their property is less than $30,704 in 2020.
 The household income is reevaluated each year.
 To be eligible, no other parties other than the owner(s) and/or spouse can reside on the property, and the property must be a personal residence.
 Other restrictions apply to this program.
-To apply, please submit a completed Application for Senior's Property Tax Rebate Program (pdf) by November 30, 2021.
+Application for 2022 will be available in May.

 A full property tax deferral is available to property owners 65 years of age or older whose combined household income of all persons residing in their property is less than $57,800.
 The full amount of the deferral will become payable once the owner(s) are no longer eligible, or upon sale of the property.
 The deferral is interest free to the homeowner(s) and requires an annual renewal application to remain in the program.
 Other restrictions apply.
 Applications and more detailed information can be found on the Region of Halton older adults property tax deferral program website.